SebastianBoldt/Viper-Xcode-Template/README.md

 <a href="https://www.apple.com/de/ios/ios-11/"><img src="https://img.shields.io/badge/platform-iOS-lightgray.svg?longCache=true&style=flat-square" alt="platform" /></a>
 <a href="https://en.wikipedia.org/wiki/MIT_License"><img src="https://img.shields.io/badge/license-MIT-lightgray.svg?longCache=true&style=flat-square" alt="license" /></a>

-I used a protocol-oriented approach so that mocking is possible for all components.
+I used a protocol-oriented approach.
+In addition to the VIPER components I also created protocol-based dependencies for the Interactor and the Presenter.
+That's why mocking is possible for all components.

-Protocol based dependencies are also created for Interactor and Presenter so faking them should be easy.

 ## How to use 🛠